sormy/gentoo-vbox-builder/README.md

 Gentoo is rolling release system so the builder that worked Yesterday could stop working Today.
-This application requires periodical maintenance to ensure that it is still working on latest Gentoo and new AWS instance type.
+This application requires periodical maintenance to ensure that it is still working on latest Gentoo and latest VirtualBox.
 Please file a bug if you are experiencing an issue and we will take care of it.

 Please use the GitHub [issue tracker](https://github.com/sormy/gentoo-vbox-builder/issues) for any bugs or feature suggestions.